danesnick/old_website/_posts/2021-04-15-Cleaning-up-my-digital-photos-videos.markdown

 	jpegoptim --max=90 --all-progressive *.jpg

 If you have PNG files too, there's a similar tool called [optipng](https://optipng.sourceforge.net/).
 I ended up converting the few PNG files I had to JPEG using [imagemagick](https://imagemagick.org/index.php) instead.
+With `jpegoptim`, I was able to see about a 22% reduction in total file size of my photo collection.

 ### MP4